MarkoSavka/AspNetCoreProj/README.md

   Description: ⤵️

 StaffMan is a small-scale project aimed at managing personnel using modern web development technologies.
-The project demonstrates the integration of SOLID principles, CRUD operations, and Ocelot for gateway implementation on the backend, combined with React for the frontend.
+The project demonstrates the integration of SOLID principles, CRUD operations, and Ocelot for gateway implementation on the backend, combined with React and TypeScript for the frontend.

   Key Features: ⤵️